 The handbook is downloadable from the bottom of this page.

-The Churchwardens' training days for 2025 are on Saturday 12 July and Saturday 27 September this year.
-Sign up to either of these dates using our online booking form.
+The Churchwardens' training days for 2025 were held in July and September this year.

-The slides from 2024 can be downloaded below, along with the current Churchwardens' Handbook but both these will be updated for July 2025.
+The slides from the sessions in September 2025 can be downloaded below, along with the current Churchwardens' Handbook.

 Links for Churchwardens